aryelgois/Medools/README.md

 scripts.

 [MedooConnection] works as a factory that reuses Database connections.
-The reason for the config file being `.php` is that it contains passwords, and if this file is accessible in the public directory of your app, loading it will show nothing.
+The reason for the config file being `.php` is that it contains sensitive data, and if this file is accessible in the public directory of your app, loading it will show nothing.